 Withdrawal or expulsion of a Member from the Credit Union shall not relieve such Member from any liability which existed at the time of their withdrawal or expulsion.
 The amount deposited by a Member who withdraws or is expelled shall be paid to them as funds become available, but only after all monies owed by them to the Credit Union have been deducted.
 Any amount due to a withdrawn or expelled Member shall be repaid within a period of less than 60 days beginning on the day following the expulsion or notice of withdrawal.
 No payment shall be paid to such a Member unless all of their liabilities to the Credit Union have been, or shall subsequently be, fully discharged.

-21. Availability of Rules

-A copy of these Rules and any amendments made to them shall be available on the Credit Union’s website.
-For those Members without access to the internet, a hardcopy shall be made available free of charge, on request upon admission to membership.

-A hardcopy shall be provided to any person on demand and upon payment of an amount no more than the specified amount chargeable in law for the time-being in force.

-22. Dormant Accounts
+27. Dormant Accounts